byt3bl33d3r/WitnessMe/README.md

 My take on a Web Inventory tool, heavily inspired by [Eyewitness](https://github.com/FortyNorthSecurity/EyeWitness).
 Takes screenshots of webpages using [Pyppeteer](https://github.com/miyakogi/pyppeteer) (headless Chrome/Chromium).

-Supports Python 3.7+, fully asynchrounous and has extra bells & whistles that make life easier.
+Supports Python 3.7+, fully asynchronous and has extra bells & whistles that make life easier.

 ## Why & what problems does this solve

 - Python 3.7+
 - No dependency/installation hell, works on a variety of *nix flavors
-- Asyncio provides Mad Max level speeds
+- AsyncIO provides Mad Max level speeds
 - Headless chrome/chromium is the best.
 - Provides a RESTful API.